absolute-quantum/cats-blender-plugin/README.md

         - Fixes holes appearing after export to Unity
     - Updated documentation
         - Step 6 now shows how to fix all remaining lighting issues
+- Atlas:
+    - Changed: Meshes no longer need an armature to be selectable
 - Supporters:
     - The supporter list is now synced with an online repository
         - It can now be updated on the fly without having to update the whole plugin
-        - New supporter list features will be available soon
+    - New supporter list features are available now, check them out!
 - General:
     - Mesh selections are no longer shown if there is only one mesh
     - Updated mmd_tools